aristanetworks/goarista/README.md

 `netns.Do(namespace, cb)` provides a handy mechanism to execute the given callback `cb` in the given [network namespace](https://lwn.net/Articles/580893/).

+## influxlib

+This is a influxdb library that provides easy methods of connecting to, writing to, and reading from the service.

 ## test

 This is a [Go](http://golang.org/) library to help in writing unit tests.